hanshengsun/credit_risk_ratings/README.md

 # credit_risk_ratings
-Some sample code on credit risk rating related projects
+Some sample code on credit risk rating related project in Python.